Boolean satisfiability algorithm heuristics: Overview

 The classes of problems amenable to SAT heuristics arise from many practical problems in AI planning, circuit testing, and software verification.
 Research on constructing efficient SAT solvers has been based on various principles such as resolution, search, local search and random walk, binary decisions, and Stalmarck's algorithm.
 Some of these algorithms are deterministic, while others may be stochastic.

-As there exist polynomial-time algorithms to convert any Boolean expression to conjunctive normal form such as Tseitin's algorithm, posing SAT problems in CNF does not change their computational difficulty.
+As there exist polynomial-time algorithms to convert any Boolean expression to conjunctive normal form (such as Tseitin's algorithm), posing SAT problems in CNF does not change their computational difficulty.
 SAT problems are canonically expressed in CNF because CNF has certain properties that can help prune the search space and speed up the search process.

 Branching heuristics in conflict-driven algorithms

-One of the cornerstone Conflict-Driven Clause Learning SAT solver algorithms is the DPLL algorithm.
-The algorithm works by iteratively assigning free variables, and when the algorithm encounters a bad assignment, then it backtracks to a previous iteration and chooses a different assignment of variables.
-It relies on a Branching Heuristic to pick the next free variable assignment; the branching algorithm effectively makes choosing the variable assignment into a decision tree.
+One of the cornerstone SAT-solver algorithms is the DPLL algorithm.
+The algorithm works by iteratively assigning free variables, and when the algorithm encounters a bad assignment, it backtracks to a previous iteration and chooses a different assignment of variables.
+It relies on a branching heuristic to pick the next free variable assignment; the branching algorithm effectively makes choosing the variable assignment into a decision tree.
 Different implementations of this heuristic produce markedly different decision trees, and thus have significant effect on the efficiency of the solver.

-Early branching Heuristics
+Early branching heuristics

-Heuristics such as Bohm's Heuristic, Maximum Occurrences on Minimum sized clauses heuristic, and Jeroslow-Wang heuristic can be regarded as greedy algorithms.
-Their basic premise is to choose a free variable assignment that will satisfy the most already unsatisfied clauses in the Boolean expression.
+Heuristics such as Bohm's heuristic, maximum occurrences on minimum-sized clauses, and the Jeroslow-Wang heuristic can be regarded as greedy algorithms.
+Their basic premise is to choose a free-variable assignment that will satisfy the most already-unsatisfied clauses in the Boolean expression.
 However, as Boolean expressions get larger, more complicated, or more structured, these heuristics fail to capture useful information about these problems that could improve efficiency; they often get stuck in local maxima or do not consider the distribution of variables.
-Additionally, larger problems require more processing, as the operation of counting free variables in unsatisfied clauses dominates the run-time.
+Additionally, larger problems require more processing, as the operation of counting free variables in unsatisfied clauses dominates the run time.

-Variable State Independent Decaying Sum
+Variable state-independent decaying sum

-An influential heuristic called Variable State Independent Decaying Sum (VSIDS) attempts to score each variable.
-VSIDS starts by looking at small portions of the Boolean expression and assigning each phase of a variable (a variable and its negated complement) a score proportional to the number of clauses that variable phase is in.
-As VSIDS progresses and searches more parts of the Boolean expression, periodically, all scores are divided by a constant.
-This discounts the effect of the presence of variables in earlier-found clauses in favor of variables with a greater presence in more recent clauses.
-VSIDS will select the variable phase with the highest score to determine where to branch.
+An influential heuristic called variable state-independent decaying sum (VSIDS) attempts to score each variable.
+VSIDS grades variables by their presence in conflicts and learned clauses, and selects the highest-graded variable to make the next decision from.
+To prioritize recent conflicts over older ones, it periodically decays each variable's score by some constant.

 VSIDS is quite effective because the scores of variable phases are independent of the current variable assignment, so backtracking is much easier.
 Further, VSIDS guarantees that each variable assignment satisfies the greatest number of recently searched segments of the Boolean expression.